bmatern/epitope-demo/README.md

 In the meantime the patient O. is still registered on the active kidney transplantation waiting list.
 At a certain time the patient get two deceased donor kidney offers.

-Deceased donor 1 (blood group B) has the following HLA typing:
+Deceased donor 1 has the following HLA typing:

 `
 Deceased_1,A*02:01,A*01:01,B*44:03,B*08:01,C*01:02,C*07:02,DRB1*15:01,DRB1*03:01,DQB1*06:02,DQB1*02:01
 `

-Deceased donor 2 (blood group B) has the following HLA typing:
+Deceased donor 2 has the following HLA typing:

 `
 Deceased_2,A*02:01,A*01:01,B*07:02,B*08:01,C*07:01,C*01:02,DRB1*15:01,DRB1*03:01,DQB1*06:02,DQB1*02:01